 The advantage of limit orders is that you know what you will get in terms of price: limit orders guarantee you won't be matched with a worse price than what you specified.

 You can also use limit orders to wait for the market to reach a certain price target, rather than just taking whatever is available in the present.

-The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all) - it may not be the case that adequate bids or asks to fill the order will appear on the market.
+The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all).